mizzao/meteor-sharejs/README.md

 You can also use `db.type` of `none` to have all documents and operations in memory.

+## Advanced

+You can access the [ShareJS Server API](https://github.com/share/ShareJS/wiki/Server-api) at `ShareJS.model`.
+For example, you may want to delete documents ops when the document is deleted in your app.
+See the demo for an example.

 ## Notes

 - When using the default mongo driver, you must not use collections called `docs` or `ops`.
 [These are used by ShareJS](https://github.com/share/ShareJS/blob/v0.6.2/src/server/db/mongo.coffee).